ruangkawprc/AppliedDataScience_Project2/README.md

 3.  **Outlier Treatment**\
     Used the Interquartile Range (IQR) method to detect outliers, removing or capping extreme values at calculated thresholds.

-For instance, after applying removing duplicates and removing outliers, the data table and number of rows before and after will be shown.

 ## Feature Engineering: